Alcoa plant gets EU boost on Italy power prices

 A statement by the Commission did not mention any company.

-Alcoa has decided to shut its aluminium smelter in Sardinia, blaming high power prices for undermining its competitiveness.
+Alcoa has decided to shut its aluminum smelter in Sardinia, blaming high power prices for undermining its competitiveness.

 The Italian government is looking round for a possible buyer of the plant to avoid job losses on an island that already has a 15 percent unemployment rate.